vvnginx/documentation/F5-NGINX-team-notes.md

 # For F5/NGINX Employees

 This repository is a functional mirror.
 We want to do as much of our work as possible in the public repository.
-However, if you are working with:

-- Security content, including personally identifying information (PII).
-- Content / features that are not yet ready to be announced.
+Content which cannot be publicised before release is handled slightly differently: please read the [Contributing guidelines for closed content](/CLOSED_CONTRIBUTIONS.md) document.

-Before new content is published at https://docs.nginx.com, it must be written to this `documentation` repository.
-After you get approvals in the internal `docs` repository, you'll need to create a _second_ pull request in this open `documentation` repository.
+Before new content is published at https://docs.nginx.com, it must be commited to this `documentation` repository.

 If you are unable to assign yourself as an owner of an issue or a reviewer of a pull request, and are an employee of F5, ask a member of the NGINX documentation team for help.